 Please note: The following guidelines do not prohibit employers from extending early offers.
 They are also not intended to discourage students who have clarity about their options and are ready to make a decision from accepting an offer early-on in the recruiting process.
 OU Career Services subscribes to the National Association of Colleges and Employers (NACE) Principles for Professional Practice for all recruiting practices, including their policy statement on Reasonable Offer Deadlines.

-•For internship and full-time offers extended as a result of the fall campus recruiting process (which officially begins on September 23), offers should remain open until the third (3rd) Friday in October.
+•For internship and full-time offers extended as a result of the fall campus recruiting process, offers should remain open until the third (3rd) Friday in October.
 This timeline will enable students to fully participate in the recruiting process before being required to make a decision.

 •For offers extended during the academic year outside of the fall on-campus interviewing period, employers are encouraged to give students a minimum of two weeks to accept an offer.
 For offers extended to current summer interns, employers are encouraged to give students until the third (3rd) Friday in October to make a decision.
 Additional time may be requested by the student and granted at the discretion of the employer.